niplav/site/range_and_forecasting_accuracy.md

 	>>> shrunk_logistic(0, -3.05026968e-04, -7.03162493e-01)
 	0.1672221410619337

-Here, the slopes are much steeper than in the more restricted case about.
+Here, the slopes are much steeper than in the more restricted case above.

 ##### Fitting an Exponential Function